AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ![VS Code drop-down menu for choosing a directory](/img/img7.png)

 Creating new files should be as easy, but choose **New File** instead of **Open Folder** at the tool bar.
 Alternatively you can click on the icons to create the file or the directory.
-Don't be confused with the word *directory* it's just a fancy way to sa *folder*.
+Don't be confused with the word *directory* as it's just a fancy way to say *folder*.

 ![VS Code icons to create file or folder](/img/img8.png)